ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 ## EDMX usage

-If you use an EDMX file, update the `Provider` name:
+If you use an EDMX file, update the `Provider` name in the EDMX file:

 ````xml
 <edmx:Edmx Version="3.0" xmlns:edmx="http://schemas.microsoft.com/ado/2009/11/edmx">